Disease/Disorder

 Coordination of care

 Multidisciplinary care is strongly recommended.
-The team should include physiatry, neurology, genetics, case management, and complex medical care to direct referrals to other subspecialties as needed, including timely initiation of physical, occupational, and speech therapy.
+The team should include physiatry, neurology, genetics, case management, and complex medical care to direct referrals to other subspecialties such as cardiology, ophthalmology, neurology, and endocrinology as well as timely initiation of physical, occupational, and speech therapy.
 Consider the integration of palliative care into the multidisciplinary team.

 Patient & family education